// basilisk — alpha

 basilisk check src/

-A feature-complete language server that replaces Pylance — with stricter type checking and no proprietary lock-in.
+A feature-complete, open-source language server — with stricter type checking and no proprietary lock-in.

 Feature Basilisk Pyright mypy ty Pyrefly